dirusulixes/ros5e/README.md

 This module modifies and extend the the official D&D5e system module to implement the rules from [Ruins of Symbaroum](https://www.kickstarter.com/projects/1192053011/ruins-of-symbaroum-for-5e/description) by Free League.

-+ The resting rules are implemented with the exception of the ability to spend hit dice for reducing temporary corruption via the resting UI (planned).
++ Resting rules are implemented with the exception of the ability to spend hit dice to reduce temporary corruption via the resting UI (planned).
 + Corruption rules are implemented and corruption calculations as well as rolls are automated.
 + The weapon new ensnaring property is implemented and automated.
 + Some of the default options set by the DnD5e system module are changed to better suit the Ruins of Symbaroum ruleset.